Northern Uí Néill: History

-The over-kingdom of the Northern Uí Néill was known originally as In Fochla, meaning "the North", with the over-king styled as rí ind Fhochlai, the "king of the North".
+The over-kingdom of the Northern Uí Néill was known originally as In Fochla, meaning 'the North', with the over-king styled as rí ind Fhochlai, the 'king of the North'.
 It was divided into several sub-kingdoms, which on their own held dominance over smaller tuatha.
-The territory of the Cenél Conaill was called Tír Conaill, meaning "the land of Conall".
+The territory of the Cenél Conaill was called Tír Conaill, meaning 'the land of Conall'.
 The territory Tír Conaill (Anglicised as Tyrconnell) held by the late 16th century, would become the basis for County Donegal.
 The territory of the Cenél nEógain was called Inis Eógain, meaning "Eógain's island", the name of which survives today as the name of the Inishowen peninsula.
-Their king was styled as rí Ailig, the "king of Ailech", with their base being the Grianan of Aileach at the entrance of the Inishowen peninsula.
+Their king was styled as rí Ailig, the 'king of Ailech', with their base being the Grianan of Aileach at the entrance of the Inishowen peninsula.
 The Cenél Conaill and Cenél nEógain are assumed to have established lordship over their neighbouring local tuatha.

 Originally the Cenél Conaill were the dominant branch, and were so from the 6th to late 8th centuries.
 However throughout the 6th and 7th centuries, they and the Cenél nEógain are claimed to have been vying over dominance of the over-kingdom.
 In 734, after a challenge from Áed Allán, king of the Cenél nEógain, the Cenél Conaill over-king of the Northern Uí Néill, and the Uí Néill as a whole, Flaithbertach mac Loingsech abdicated.
 From then onwards the Cenél Conaill's dominance started to wane, and their rulers would never again attain the status of over-king of the Uí Néill.
 It was from this point that the lengthy rotation of the kingship of Tara between the Cenél nEógain and Clann Cholmáin of the Southern Uí Néill started.

 The power of the Cenél Conaill collapsed around the 780s, allowing the Cenél nEógain to advance against them.
 According to the Annals of Ulster, in 788 the Cenél nEógain as part of a southwards push burned the monastery of Derry, which had been built by the Cenél Conaill in the 6th century.
 The following year, 789, the battle of Cloítech occurred between the Cenél nEógain, led by Áed Oirdnide, and the Cenél Conaill, for complete control of the Northern Uí Néill.
 The Cenél nEógain emerged victorious excluding the Cenél Conaill from the over-kingship as well as from Mag nÍtha, the valuable plains south of Greenan Mountain in Inishowen.
 Following this battle, the Northern Uí Néill over-kingdom became known as "Ailech" instead of "In Fochla" and "In Tuaiscert".
-The Cenél Conaill where afterwards confined to their sub-kingdom of Tír Conaill.
+The Cenél Conaill were afterwards confined to their sub-kingdom of Tír Conaill.